The scaling limit of fair Peano paths: Fair trees for modified grids and for standard grids

 where $\mathcal{N}(T,e)=\mathbbm{1}_{\{e \in T\}}$ gives the usage of $e$ by $T$.
 Coincidentally, this also proves that $G$ is homogeneous.

 Before proving the other inclusion, we examine the reducibility of $G$.
 Note that $G$ has $mn+1$ vertices and $2mn$ edges.
 Therefore, it has $1$-density

 Let $H$ be the subgraph of $G$ induced by the special vertex $v_0$ and the bottom-right corner of the standard grid $G_0$.
 Thus, $H$ consists of two nodes connected by a double edge.
 We refer to such graphs as {\it digons}.
 In particular, $\theta(H)=\theta(G)=2$.
-By Theorem \ref{thm:mincore}, $G$ is not strictly $1$-dense and hence $G$ is reducible.
+By Theorem \ref{thm:mincore}, $G$ is not strictly dense and hence $G$ is reducible.
 Moreover, since $G$ is homogeneous, Theorem \ref{thm:feu-paper} shows that every subgraph in $\cH(G)$ has $1$-density at most $2$.
-This shows that $H$ is a solution of the Minimal $1$-Densest Subgraph (MDS) problem for $G$ and by Theorem \ref{thm:mincore} (ii), we can deflate $G$ with respect to $H$.
+This shows that $H$ is a solution of the strict denseness problem for $G$ and by Theorem \ref{thm:mincore} (ii), we can deflate $G$ with respect to $H$.

 If we do that, the resulting quotient graph $G/H$ still maintain the structure whereby there is a special node $v_0$ and the edge-set $E$ can be partitioned as $\cup_{v\in V\setminus\{v_0\}}E_v$ with $|E_v|=2$, as before.
 In particular, since the edge count decreases by $2$ and the node count decreases by $1$, $G/H$ still has $1$-density equal to $2$.
-Moreover, this creates additional digons and $G/H$ is again homogeneous, so these digons solve the MDS problem, which means that we can repeat the deflation process iteratively.
+Moreover, this creates additional digons and $G/H$ is again homogeneous, so these digons solve the strict denseness problem, which means that we can repeat the deflation process iteratively.
 For instance, we can apply the deflation process going from right to left, row by row, until we are left with a single digon graph.
 Finally, observe that at each step the two edges that get contracted are exactly the pairs of edges in the sets $E_v$ for $v\in V(G)\setminus\{v_0\}$ defined above.

 Now assume that $T \in \Gamma_G\setminus \bar{\Gamma}$.
 Then, by definition of $\bar{\Gamma}$, and the Pigeonhole principle, there exists vertices $v^*,v_*\in V(T)$, such that $|T\cap E_{v^*}|=2$ and $|T\cap E_{v_*}|=0$.
 Indeed, $T$ must choose $mn$ edges from $E$, which is partitioned into $mn$ pairs of edges of the form $E_v$.
 However, this means that in the deflation process described above, we are guaranteed to get to a point where the two edges in, say, $E_{v_*}$ connect $v_*$ to a single other node $u_*$, so as to form a subgraph $H_*$ of $1$-density two in a larger homogeneous graph $G_*$ of the same $1$-density.
 Let $T_*$ be the tree obtained from $T$ by removing all the pairs $E_v$ that have been involved in the deflation thus far.
 Then, $T_*$ does not restrict to a spanning tree of $H_*$, and thus $T$ is forbidden. \end{proof}